vladimyr/twtxt/README.md

 These values _should_ be generated with a secure random number generator and be of length `64` characters long.
-You can use the following shell snippet to generates  secrets for your  pod for the above values:
+You can use the following shell snippet to generate secrets for your pod for the above values:

 ```console
 $ cat /dev/urandom | tr -dc 'a-zA-Z0-9' | fold -w 64 | head -n 1
 ```

-**DO NOT** publish or share thesevalues. **BE SURE** to only set them as env vars.
+**DO NOT** publish or share these values. **BE SURE** to only set them as env vars.

 ## Production Deployments